Disclaimer: I don't own Pokémon.

 "Well, it's definitely a rock-type gym," Bianca commented.
 The building before them was a large structure with a cylindrical shape whose entire exterior was adorned by huge boulders.
 More boulders covered the upper sections of it, framing a wall on which a simple red door was located.
 The courtyard surrounding the entire building was covered entirely in dirt and rocks, giving it a wasteland-like vibe.

 Ash nodded.
-"Yeah, Phanpy and Larvitar have type advantage as ground-types.
-And Treecko is a grass-type."
+"Yeah, Phanpy and Treecko have type advantage."
 He paused and smiled.
 "I'm really glad Professor Oak was able to get Treecko to fully recover from the wound Seviper inflicted on him."

 "Just don't push him too hard," Latias advised.
 "If you see him in pain, call him out and let someone else take his place, okay?" she requested, watchful of the Wood Gecko Pokémon's wellbeing.